 On policy matters, Strathblane Community Council has also been a very active contributor to consultations over planning policies, including Housing in the Countryside, Green Belt policies that have a direct impact here.
 Nowadays these policies are wrapped up in the Local Development Plan which covers the whole of the Stirling Area, and which is renewed every few years.
 In recent years, we have seen fewer contentious applications than in the past, and this partly as a result of the clarity brought by the Local Development Plan policies.

 Our designated planning and licensing correspondents…

-The Community Council has designated Planning and Licensing Correspondents, Avril Keen and John Gray, and a few members of the community council are designated Planning Group.
-The Planning Correspondents also deal with any Licensing matters that arise (alcohol and gambling licences, for example).
+The Community Council has a designated Planning and Licensing Correspondent, John Gray, and a few members of the community council are designated Planning Group.
+The Planning Correspondent also deals with any Licensing matters that arise (alcohol and gambling licences, for example).
 Choose “Planning and Licensing” on the Contact form to contact the planning and licensing correspondents directly.
 However, please note that the Community Council is only one voice in the ear of the authorities, and members of the community are encouraged to contact Stirling directly on planning applications.